jaystewartcouk/step-away/README.md

-# :radioactive: Step Away! :radioactive:
+# :radioactive: Step Away!
 A simple screen break program.
 "Step away" typically means to physically remove oneself from a situation or environment in order to take a break, clear one's head, or gain perspective.
 This program shows you a blank screen with an exercise to remind you to take breaks and move.

-## Warnings
+## :warning: Warnings
+- Only tested on Ubuntu 22.04.2 LTS
-- This is an MVP.
+- This is a MVP / WIP
 - This is hardcoded to 20 second breaks every 10 minutes and 5 minute breaks every 30 minutes.

-## Requirements
+## :mag: Requirements
 pygame is used for the break screen

 `pip install pygame`